flyrmyr/flytedesk/README.md

 ---

 ## Ways I could improve or expand upon the current version of my API

+	* Documentation of each line of code could always be better, but I tried to stay within the 4-6hr timeframe...
 	* Currently there is no way to switch the school a product is associated with - it must be deleted and re-created instead
 	* The schoolsCount endpoint is very un-optomized in its queries, due to faulty data architecture outlined in the instructions
 	* The `schholsCount` and `value` endpoints could be improved to accept a range instead of just a single number